All campuses are open and ready to serve students virtually, blended, or in person.

 The petition should be written to:

-- request a hearing with the GAB;
+- request a review by the GAB;

 - present evidence allegedly proving that the grade is capricious as defined above; and